 4) Alphabet soup

 Alphabet soup is one of the easiest recipes on the list, and it only gets more fun as Baby gets old enough to recognize the letters!
 Just bring 6 cups of chicken or vegetable stock to a boil, add a cup of alphabet noodles, a cup of fresh or frozen peas and a cup of fresh or frozen carrots, reduce the heat and let it simmer, stirring occasionally, until the noodles and vegetables are soft and easy for Baby to gum.
 The vegetables can be substituted for or added to any other vegetable you have around, and you can add to the vitamin C in it by substituting out part of the stock for an equivalent amount of unseasoned tomato sauce.
-Soup can be messy for new eaters, so if you want to make it even more Baby-friendly, you can strain out the vegetables and noodles for Baby to finger feed themselves, and give him the warm broth in a sippy cup with a straw.
+Soup can be messy for new eaters, so if you want to make it even more Baby-friendly, you can strain out the vegetables and noodles for Baby to finger feed themself, and give them the warm broth in a sippy cup with a straw.